For candidates with exams scheduled, or due to be scheduled, with Pearson Vue:

 The REHS/RS is the premiere NEHA credential.
 It is available to a wide range of environmental health professionals.
 Individuals holding the REHS/RS credential show competency in environmental health issues, direct and train personnel to respond to routine or emergency environmental health situations, and frequently provide education to their communities on environmental health concerns.

 The Food Safety Modernization Act (FSMA) has recast the food safety landscape, including the role of the food safety professional.
-To position this field for the future, the National Environmental Health Association (NEHA) is proud to announce its newest credential—Certified in Comprehensive Food Safety (CCFS).
+To fill this void, the National Environmental Health Association (NEHA) offers the Certified in Comprehensive Food Safety (CCFS) credential.
 An individual that earns the CCFS credential will demonstrate expertise in the manufacturing and processing areas, whether in a regulatory/oversight role or in a food safety management or compliance position within the private sector.